-"SSI Income Standard" means the basis for determining Medicaid eligibility that uses the definitions and calculations for evaluating income and resources established by the U.S. Social Security Agency for the Supplemental Security Income program.

-"SSI Protected Status" means the class of beneficiaries who retain categorical eligibility for Medicaid even though they are no longer eligible for SSI due to certain changes in income or resources.
+- 29. "Rhody Health Partners" or "RHP" means the Medicaid managed care service delivery option for adults in the IHCC groups that provides primary/acute and specialty care through a medical home that focuses on prevention and promoting healthy outcomes.
+The rule for RHP for adults age 19-64 in the MACC groups is located in the Medicaid Code of Administrative Rules, Rhody Health Partners and Enrollment. - 30.
+"SSI income standard" means the basis for determining Medicaid eligibility that uses the definitions and calculations for evaluating income and resources established by the U.S. Social Security Agency for the Supplemental Security Income program. - 31.
+"SSI protected status" means the class of beneficiaries who retain categorical eligibility for Medicaid even though they are no longer eligible for SSI due to certain changes in income or resources.

-1475.01 Rhody Health Partners (RHP)
+1.3 Rhody Health Partners (RHP)

-A. Authority and Scope
+1.3.1 Authority and Scope

-In 2005, R.I.G.L. §40 8.5-1.1 authorized the Medicaid agency to establish mandatory managed care delivery systems for adults nineteen (19) years of age or older who are eligible on the basis of participation in the Supplemental Security Income (SSI) program (see MCAR Section 0356 to 0370) or an SSI related characteristic associated with age or a disability and income.
-In Rhode Island, persons with SSI related characteristics are eligible under the Medicaid State Plan option for low income elders and adults living with disabilities (EAD) in accordance with R.I.G.L. §40-8.5 (MCAR Section 0372).
-The requirements for adults in associated special eligibility groups that have unique financial (e.g., SSI Protected Status) or clinical criteria (e.g., breast and cervical cancer coverage group) or limited benefits (e.g., partial dual eligible group and the Medicare Premium Payment Program) are also located in MCAR Section 0372.

-Beneficiaries eligible in these coverage groups who do not require LTSS are sometimes referred to as "Community Medicaid" and are members of the State's Integrated Health Care Coverage (IHCC) groups.
-The provisions governing eligibility set forth in MCAR Sections 0356 to 0372 and enrollment as established herein will remain in effect unless or until replaced.

-IHCC group beneficiaries who are eligible on the basis of SSI income standard, do not require LTSS, and do not have third party coverage are subject to mandatory enrollment in a Rhody Health Partners (RHP) Medicaid managed care plan.
-Eligible beneficiaries have the choice of two RHP participating health plans.
+- A. In 2005, R.I.
+Gen. Laws § 40-8.5-1.1 authorized the Medicaid agency to establish mandatory managed care delivery systems for adults nineteen (19) years of age or older who are eligible on the basis of participation in the Supplemental Security Income (SSI) program (see § 15-3.5 of this Chapter) or an SSI-related characteristic associated with age or a disability and income.
+In Rhode Island, persons with SSI-related characteristics are eligible under the Medicaid State Plan option for low-income elders and adults living with disabilities (EAD) in accordance with R.I.
+Gen. Laws § 40-8.5.
+The requirements for adults in associated special eligibility groups that have unique financial (e.g., SSI Protected Status) or clinical criteria (e.g., breast and cervical cancer coverage group) or limited benefits (e.g., partial dual eligible group and the Medicare Premium Payment Program) are also located in see § 05-1.6 of this Chapter. - B. Beneficiaries eligible in these coverage groups who do not require LTSS are sometimes referred to as "Community Medicaid" and are members of the State's Integrated Health Care Coverage (IHCC) groups.
+The provisions governing eligibility set forth in the Medicaid Code of Administrative Rules, Resource Transfer and § 00-3.1.2 of this Chapter and enrollment as established herein will remain in effect unless or until replaced. - C. IHCC group beneficiaries who are eligible on the basis of SSI income standard, do not require LTSS, and do not have third-party coverage are subject to mandatory enrollment in a Rhody Health Partners (RHP) Medicaid managed care plan.
+Eligible beneficiaries have the choice of two-RHP participating health plans.

-B. EOHHS Responsibilities
+1.3.2 EOHHS Responsibilities

-EOHHS or its designee is responsible for determining the eligibility of members of the IHCC groups in accordance with requirements established in the applicable sections of federal and State laws, rules and regulations unless deemed eligible by virtue of receipt of SSI.
-In general, persons will be informed of their enrollment options at the time a determination of eligibility is made.

-IHCC group beneficiaries who are eligible on the basis of SSI income standard, do not require LTSS, and do not have third party coverage are subject to mandatory enrollment in an RHP Medicaid managed care plan.
+- A. EOHHS or its designee is responsible for determining the eligibility of members of the IHCC groups in accordance with requirements established in the applicable sections of federal and State laws, rules and regulations unless deemed eligible by virtue of receipt of SSI.
+In general, persons will be informed of their enrollment options at the time a determination of eligibility is made. - B. IHCC group beneficiaries who are eligible on the basis of SSI income standard, do not require LTSS, and do not have third-party coverage are subject to mandatory enrollment in an RHP Medicaid managed care plan.
 EOHHS enters into contractual arrangements with the MCOs offering RHP plans that assure access to high quality Medicaid covered services and supports.
 EOHHS is also responsible for informing beneficiaries of their service delivery options and initiating enrollment in a participating RHP plan.

-C. RHP Enrollees
+1.3.3 RHP Enrollees